Brian Camelio

 He was a member of the core faculty of The New School for Jazz and Contemporary Music, an online Digital Marketing instructor for the Eastman School of Music and has been a columnist for All About Jazz since 2010.

 Music career

-Camelio, who grew up in Boston, began his music career at the age of 9 and continued to pursue music at Clark University as a composition major.
+Camelio, who grew up in Boston, began his music performance career at the age of nine and continued to pursue music at Clark University as a composition major.
 After finishing his music degree at the University of Vermont with a concentration in orchestral composition, he spent 15 years as a professional touring musician, composer and producer according to Celebrity Access.